willystw/tabunganku/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### Add New User
-Creating a user data is the prerequisite to start Tabunganku FE.
+Creating a user data is the prerequisite to use Tabunganku features.
 To do this, start the service and hit `/users/add` with the payload
 ```json
 {
     "username": "<username>",